gurumdari/vimpacks/README.md

 package_status_space=' '
 ```

-The above is the basic configuration of vimpacks, and only the parts different from the default value can be set in the `~/.vim/vimpacks.cfg` file.
+The above is the basic configuration of **_vimpacks_**, and only the parts different from the default value can be set in the `~/.vim/vimpacks.cfg` file.

 ```
 category_normal=' '